 ALEXANDRIA, Va.
 (AP) — Prosecutors and defense attorneys will be asking for vastly different prison terms as a former CIA officer is formally sentenced for spying for China.

-A jury convicted Mallory last year under the Espionage Act for providing classified information to Chinese handlers in exchange for $25,000.
+A jury convicted Kevin Mallory of Leesburg last year under the Espionage Act for providing top secret information to Chinese handlers in exchange for $25,000.

-Defense attorneys argue that Mallory provided information that was practically worthless.
-They seek a term no longer than 10 years at Friday's hearing.
+Defense attorneys argue that Mallory provided information that was practically worthless at a time when he was financially desperate.
+They seek a term no longer than 10 years at Thursday's sentencing hearing.

-Prosecutors say Mallory intentionally put human assets at risk.
-They're asking for a life sentence.
+Prosecutors want a life sentence, saying Mallory intentionally put human assets at risk.